TPG Inc.: 2010–2020

+2020–present

 In 2020, TPG joined Diligent Corporation's Modern Leadership Initiative and pledged to create five new board roles among its portfolio companies for racially diverse candidates.
+In April, TPG acquired Lifestance Health for $1.2bn in equity; Lifestance has since gone public.

 On February 25, 2021, AT&T announced that it would spin-off DirecTV, U-verse and AT&T TV into a separate entity, selling a 30% stake to TPG Capital while retaining a 70% stake in the new standalone company.
 The deal was closed on August 2, 2021.

+In July 2021, TPG announced it had raised $5.4 billion in a first close for its inaugural TPG Rise Climate fund, a climate investing strategy focused on commercially viable climate technologies.
+Institutional investment backers included Allstate, the Ontario Teachers’ Pension Plan, and the Washington State Investment Board.
+Concurrent with the fund close, the firm formed Rise Climate Coalition, organized to scale climate technologies and share best-practices.
+Members include individuals and representatives from companies such as Apple, Bank of America, Honeywell, Boeing, and John Deere.
+In April 2022, the fund announced the final close of TPG Rise Climate with $7.3 billion in total commitments.

 On January 13, 2022, TPG went public on the Nasdaq stock exchange through an IPO at a $9 billion valuation.

-In April 2022, the company purchased a majority stake in Morrow Sodali, a proxy firm based in New York.
+In April, the company purchased a majority stake in Sodali & Co, a proxy firm based in New York.

-Newbridge Capital

-In 1994, TPG, Blum Capital and ACON Investments created Newbridge Capital, a joint-venture to invest in emerging markets, particularly in Asia and, later, in Latin America.
-At its peak, Newbridge managed over US$3.2 billion.
-Newbridge was headquartered alongside TPG in Fort Worth and San Francisco, with investment offices across the Asia-Pacific region in Hong Kong, Melbourne, Mumbai, Seoul, Shanghai, Singapore, and Tokyo.
-In 1995, Newbridge also ventured into Latin America, raising a $300 million fund and then a follow-up $150 million fund in 1996.
-After its debut funds in the mid-1990s, Newbridge did not continue to focus on Latin America.

-Since its founding, Newbridge developed a specialization in five broad industry groups: financial services, technology and telecom, healthcare, consumer, and industrials.
-Newbridge was involved in a number of the largest private equity transactions in Asia, including: